 OAuth Developer Verification Form FAQ

-To protect users and their data from deceptive applications, your new or updated web application or Apps Script may show an Unverified App screen prior to displaying the consent screen.
-This warning precedes the permissions consent screen and informs the user that the app has not yet passed the verification process.
+To protect users and their data from deceptive applications, your new or updated web application or Apps Script may show an Unverified App screen prior to displaying the consent screen or may be shown as potentially risky to the user in Security Checkup.

 You need to go through the verification process before you launch your application.
-Upon successful completion of the process, the Unverified App screen will be removed from your client.
+Upon successful completion of the process, the Unverified App screen will be removed from your client and your app will no longer be marked as risky to users in Security Checkup.
 Verification process typically takes between 3 and 7 business days, but in some cases it may take longer.

 See our earlier blog post on accessing user data which outlines your responsibility when requesting access to user data from your application.
 Our teams will continue our constant efforts to support a powerful, useful developer ecosystem that keeps users and their data safe.
 For more details on the verification process, see the article Unverified App.